What Is Pilot Arc on a Plasma Cutter? Benefits & When to Use It

 pilot arc cutting efficiency

-Pilot arc technology revolutionizes plasma cutting by generating a low-energy electrical arc between the electrode and nozzle before contacting the workpiece.
-This arc initiation method allows you to cut through materials without needing pre-drilled holes, considerably enhancing cutting efficiency.
+Pilot arc technology starts a low-energy electrical arc between the electrode and nozzle before the torch transfers the main arc to the workpiece.
+This start method helps you begin a cut without scratching the tip against the metal.

 Key Features of Pilot Arc Plasma Cutters